What Is The Difference Between A Flatbed And Drop Deck Trailer?

 Improved safety: Flatbed trailers can accommodate oversized loads, reducing the risk of accidents related to unsecured or imbalanced cargo.

-Cost-effective: Flatbed trailers can be more cost-effective than specialised trailers, as they can handle various types of cargo without the need for additional equipment.
+Flatbed trailers can be more cost-effective than specialised trailers, as they can handle various types of cargo without the need for additional equipment.

 Drop Deck Trailers